 I had found a wonderful Borodinsky recipe on a Russian website, but in order to make it workable I had to change some proportions and instructions, remove wheat flour and write all the measurements in cups.
 The final result is hearty, chewy rye bread with a warm hard crust.

 The recipe asks for rye malt.
 You can buy rye malt in my amazon store.
 Put your rye malt in the bread dough as is.
 Do not grind it in your blender.
 I have ground it once only to make a bad loaf of bread.

 If you want to use maple syrup instead of the brown sugar, you can.
 Just reduce the overall amount of water by half a cup.

 Sprinkling this bread with water is very important.
 Sprinkle rather generously, unless you like to eat dry heavy bricks.
 I sprinkle the bread right before it goes in the oven.
-Close the oven’s door gently when you put the bread in: you don’t want the batter to fall, because you slammed the door.
+Close the oven’s door gently when you put the bread in: you don’t want the loaves to fall, because you slammed the door.

 The loaf pan you bake your bread in is important.
 The loaf pan from your supermarket ( the $7 variety) may disappoint you, as no matter how much you’d oil it, the bread will stick to it.
 I use a $37 loaf pan from Williams Sonoma, which I bought after a few unsuccessful experiments with my $7 loaf pan.

 To bake the bread, you’d need this easy rye starter.
 If you order your rye malt today and start the starter at the same time, you’d probably be ready to bake in 3 days.

 I like to use whole coriander seeds, as they give out more aroma than the powder.
 You can use powdered coriander, however, in which case you’d only need 1/4 cup of it.
 You can also omit it, if you don’t like coriander.